It is time to Love Our Colleges

 Working in Manchester means that our students are diverse and have a full range of starting points when they join us.
 Regardless of ability, our specialist team’s work with all students to ensure that, by the time they complete their studies, they have achieved to the highest level possible for them as an individual.

 Despite their starting points, our students are still in the top ten per cent in the country for achievement.
 Just imagine how far they could progress if we had sufficient funding?

-We play an important part in making the region’s economic strategy a success, not only as an employer but in providing skills, training and education pathways.
+We play an important part in making the region’s economic strategy a success, not only as an employer but in providing skills, training, and education pathways.
 All of our students have meaningful and Ofsted-recognised work experience placements and our employer partners tell us that nine out of ten of them are ready for the workplace, with 95 per cent going on to work or higher level study.

 The hard work and dedication of our staff and students has also ensured we are the number one FE college in Greater Manchester for achievement and in the top two per cent nationally for English and maths functional skills.

 The impact we are having on the lives of our students and ultimately the economy of our City is phenomenal.
-It is also a great place to work and I can’t help but be moved and inspired by the dedication my team show to ensuring our students have an amazing journey.
+It is also a great place to work and I can’t help but be moved and inspired by the dedication my team shows to ensuring our students have an amazing journey.

-The #LoveOurColleges campaign is incredibly important and an opportunity for everyone to recognise and champion the work the sector does.
+The #LoveOurColleges campaign is incredibly important and an opportunity for everyone to recognize and champion the work the sector does.
 Colleges are engines for change and social mobility and if that’s not a good enough reason to #LoveOurColleges and invest in their future, I’m not sure what is.